mapbox/mason/README.md

  - `https://github.com/mapbox/geometry.hpp/archive/v0.9.2.tar.gz` for a Github release: [geometry 0.9.2](https://github.com/mapbox/geometry.hpp/releases/tag/v0.9.2)
  - `https://github.com/mapbox/geometry.hpp/archive/b0e41cc5635ff8d50e7e1edb73cadf1d2a7ddc83.zip` for pre-release code hosted on Github: [geometry b0e41cc](https://github.com/mapbox/geometry.hpp/tree/b0e41cc5635ff8d50e7e1edb73cadf1d2a7ddc83)

-Note: Your code doesn't need to be hosted on Github in order for Mason to work.
+_Note: Your code doesn't need to be hosted on Github in order for Mason to work.
 Your code can be hosted anywhere.
-Another common location is [SourceForge](#https://sourceforge.net/).
+Another common location is [SourceForge](#https://sourceforge.net/)._

 ### Getting started

 These are just basic steps to help get you started.
-Depending on the complexity of building your code, you might have to review the [Script structure](#script-structure) section to get a better idea of how to further configure Mason to be able to create your package.
+Depending on the complexity of building your code, you might have to review the [Mason scripts](#mason-scripts) section to get a better idea of how to further configure Mason to be able to create your package.

 1. Create a new directory for your package.